TriKro/rsb-content/part3-generative_market_research/experience-sampling.md

 ## Description

-The key to experience sampling is asking the right question.
-Be very careful with phrasing, since you will be asking the question over and over again.
+The key to experience sampling is asking the right questions.
+Be especially careful with phrasing, since you will be asking the question over and over again.
 This method makes most sense when you want to solve a frequently reoccurring problem.
 You get the most useful and viable input when asking about repeated behavior and, more specifically, the last time it occurred.

 ## Time Commitment and Resources